Set File Encoding Dialog

 Source file encoding detection method

-Select an "Encoding Detection Method" if you want to convert Unicode files that do not have a Unicode file signature.
+Select an "Encoding Detection Method" if you want to convert Unicode files that do not have a Unicode file signature (BOM).

 Normally Unicode files are recognized by their Byte-Order Mark file signature.
 For UTF-16 this is a leading 2 byte signature.
 For UTF-8 this is a leading 3 byte signature.
 ANSI files don't have a BOM signature.